Main contents start here

 - Statistical Observations of Prefectures (2019 edition)(bilingual, published annually; 437 social indicators)

-- Statistical Observations of Municipalities (2018 edition)(in Japanese only, published annually;92 basic data for municipalities)
+- Statistical Observations of Municipalities (2019 edition)(bilingual, published annually; 92 basic data for municipalities)